BendingSpoons/katana-swift/README.md

 }
 ```

 In order to further improve the usability of side effects, there is also a version which can return a value.
-Note that both the state and dependencies types are erased, to allow for more freedom when using for example in libraries.
+Note that both the state and dependencies types are erased, to allow for more freedom when using it in libraries, for example.

 ```swift
 struct PurchaseProduct: ReturningSideEffect {